 The midterm will cover all material taken up from day one of the course and will count as 25% of the final course grade.
-The two days leading up to exam day will be devoted to review.
+The day before the exam day will be devoted to review.
 The midterm is a written-only exam.
-The midterm will take place Thursday, October 27, 2016 during regular class time.
+The midterm will take place Tuesday, February 28, 2017 during regular class time.